alexandersep/notes/README.md

 Note:
-    Make sure to change the NOTES_DIR variable to suit your directory All markdown files will be sorted based on `> Date dd-mm-yy` which are expected to be somewhere in the file that will be later compiled to LaTeX
+    Make sure to change the NOTES_DIR variable to suit your directory All markdown files will be sorted based on "> Date dd-mm-yyyy" which are expected to be somewhere in the file that will be later compiled to LaTeX
 ```